 This isn’t an established route; there is no single road that you’ll stay on over the course of this trip.
 What this is a collection of highways that together form without question one of the most phenomenal road trips around the USA.

 The American Southwest is one of the most beautiful regions in the world; a dreamscape filled with surreal arches, bottomless canyons, and rocks painted by the passage of time.
-It is more fantasy than reality sometimes and, to me at least, a more appropriate place for Gods to inhabit than humans.
+Hiking through the arid landscapes of Arizona or Utah is more fantasy than reality sometimes and, to me at least, a more appropriate place for Gods to inhabit than humans.